manavukani/video-stream-backend/README.md

    2. Use async
 4. Setup middlewares like cors, cookieParser, static - "public" folder, etc.
 5. Build "Utils" as required
+   - Wrapping async functions with asyncHandler provides centralized error handling for asynchronous operations across the entire application.
+Instead of handling errors individually in each async function, you can handle them uniformly in one place.
+   - code reusability
+   - clean, readable code
 6. Create Model Schema
    - Mongoose Midleware (Hooks) - don't use arrow function in pre hooks coz they don't have context (this and super) [Read More](https://mongoosejs.com/docs/middleware.html)
    - Pre Hook - performs an action/function just before save, update, delete, etc.